leancodepl/corelibrary/docs/cqrs/pipeline/index.md

 The process begins with the invocation of common ASP.NET middlewares, such as `UseAuthentication` and `UseCors`, prior to the execution of the [MapRemoteCQRS(...)] method.
 This method, adds the [CQRSMiddleware], initiating the pipeline.
 During this stage, the request undergoes deserialization and the [CQRSRequestPayload] is set on `HttpContext`.

-Subsequently, the pipeline executes additional custom middlewares, responsible for tasks like [validation] and [authorization].
+Subsequently, the pipeline executes additional custom middlewares, responsible for tasks like [authorization], [validation] or [output-caching].
 Following the successful execution of these middlewares, the specific handler is invoked inside [CQRSPipelineFinalizer].
 Upon handler execution, the result is assigned to the [CQRSRequestPayload].

 [EventsPublisherMiddleware] then facilitates the publication of events (assuming it's added to the pipeline in [MapRemoteCQRS(...)]).
 Towards the conclusion of the pipeline, response headers are configured, and the result is serialized inside [CQRSMiddleware].
 Finally, the serialized result is returned to the client, completing the request handling process.